Commercial Real Estate

 Properties known as multi-family complexes provide rental housing for several families or individuals within a single building.
 This type of residential real estate includes apartments, condos, co-ops, and townhomes.

-Multi-family properties, like commercial office properties, are generally divided into three classes (Class A, Class B, and Class C) according to their amenities and quality.
+Multi-family properties, like commercial office properties, are divided into three classes (Class A, Class B, and Class C) according to their amenities and quality.
 Since the property owner or management company receives rental income from these spaces, they are classified as commercial spaces.
 These properties can be located in urban or suburban areas.

 The location and size of multi-family properties are used to further categorise them.
 Garden-style apartments are typically less than four stories high, mid-rise buildings are between five and seven stories, and high-rise buildings are seven or more stories high.